garrandall/popular-music-data/tracks/conscience-james-darren.md

 Oh, yes I will
 Yes, I will
-Yes I will, yes I will, yes I will!!
+Yes I will, yes I will, yes I will!

-But I'm a lover!!!
+But I'm a lover!

-Man, my reputation!!
+Man, my reputation!